wallace-js/wallace/README.md

 Wallace is still in early development, and hasn't been very widely used, however:

-1. There's not much framework at run time, and what little there is very simple, mechanical and close to the DOM.
+1. There's not much framework at run time, and it's all simple, mechanical and close to the DOM.
-2. You can override any behaviour.
+2. You can override all behaviour.

-These two points mean that you can very easily work around any situation where Wallace is either unable to do something you want, or has an error that hasn't yet been fixed.
+This offers some degree of safety as you can hotfix errors in Wallace and remove that when its patched.

 You can help make Wallace battle-ready by:

 1. Using it ✔️
 2. Filing bugs 🐞
-3. Giving it a ★\*
+3. Giving it a ★

-_\* Every ★ brings us closer to a world no longer dominated by 2 frameworks from corporations that steal our focus and sell our data.
-Go star [Svelte](https://svelte.dev/) and [Solid](https://www.solidjs.com/) while you're at it._

 ## Issues

-Please open a ticket for any issue, including usage questions, as everything should be documented in tool tips and I'd want to know if its not.
+Please open a ticket for any issue, including usage questions, as everything should ideally be documented in tool tips.

 ## License